Quark Expeditions

 Quark Expeditions is a polar travel company headquartered in Seattle, Washington that offers small-ship expedition cruises aboard expedition ships and icebreakers in the Arctic and Antarctica.
 The company is a subsidiary of the UK-based travel group Travelopia and conducts seasonal itineraries in both polar regions aboard ice-class vessels.

 History

 As of 2025, Quark Expeditions, a travel company, was headquartered in Seattle, Washington.
-Quark Expeditions was founded in 1991 by Mike McDowell and Lars Wikander when they took the first group of commercial travelers to the North Pole abord the nuclear-powered icebreaker, Sovetskiy Soyuz.
+Quark Expeditions was founded in 1985 by Mike McDowell following his departure from Salen Lindblad when he commenced operating an eclectic group of travel experiences including Indonesian dive and cultural trips, South Pole lead fly in trips amongst other things but always with a view to return to Antarctica.

 In 1990–1991, McDowell chartered the MV Frontier Spirit during its inaugural season of operations for several voyages to Antarctica from Hobart, Australia and Bluff, New Zealand.
 After these voyages, Mike McDowell partnered with Lars Wikander.